brianwmunz/svgReader-QlikSense/README.md

 **SVG Map** is the list of built in SVG maps.
 If you want to load a custom SVG, select the custom SVG option.

-**Show element borders** tells the extension whether or not to put borders around the SVG elements.
-Sometimes forcing borders around the elemts makes the extension more readable.

-**Show SVG Text** is an option whether to show text on the custom SVG or not.

 ![alt tag](https://raw.githubusercontent.com/brianwmunz/svgReader-QlikSense/master/screenshots/customPath.PNG)

 **Absolute path** check it when you use external path.
 Warrning if you play with cross domain.